aheleebag/FUTURE_FS_01/README.md

 - This project is built using core web technologies.
 - The design focuses on clarity, aesthetics, and usability.
-- The website is continuously improvable as I gain more skills.
+- The website can be enhanced further as I learn advanced frameworks.

 ---